yenoiwesa/homebridge-somfy-pi/README.md

 }
 ```

-Note that the above configuration is the default for a Screen, and thus does not need to declared in the homebridge configuration file to use the default.
+Note that the above configuration is the default for a shutter, and thus does not need to declared in the homebridge configuration file to use the default.

 #### `commands` - Array - Optional